 The mission of the AEI commmittee is to craft and provide a set of recommendations to the College that help improve upon current training, communication and service methods which are centered around a framework that address current and possible electronic information issues faced by individuals at the College with cognitive, language, motor, visual and learning disabilities

-That's a mouth-full, I know; but, effectively, we'll be drafting, promoting and providing policies, training and practices to make all information technologies and services at TMCC accessible.
+That's a mouth-full, I know; but, effectively, we'll be drafting, promoting and providing policies, training and best practices to make all information technologies and services at TMCC accessible.

 Our goal is particularly exciting because it's taking what we do now with the Web and, in a cross-functional, collaborative way, apply it across the board with electronic information to foster the learning and teaching experiences of everyone on campus to be more complete and rich.
 For the Web alone, our current and successful efforts have been focused on adhering to the World Wide Web Consortium (W3C) guidelines, ADA, and Section 504 and 508 of the rehabilitation act.
 This will remain true moving forward, however, with AEI, we'll also focus on multimedia information and devices, telephony, digital publications, support and training, assistive technologies and individual accommodations in addition to having an accessible- and user-friendly Web presence.